William-Pincombe/stats-consulting-collaboration-project/README.md

 See the `slides` folder.

-Slides were initially constructed using `slides.qmd` in main directory, to create the figures and tables.
-This was for implementing the plots from the 01_plots.R in a way that is exportable to PowerPoint (the desired format of Karl Berator).
+Slides were initially constructed using `slides.qmd` in the `slides` folder, to create the figures and tables.
+This was for implementing the plots from the `01_plots.R` in a way that is exportable to PowerPoint (the desired format of Karl Berator).

 The compiled output of `slides.qmd` was then edited manually using LibreOffice Impress (an open-source alternative for PowerPoint) and the